 - Consideration for the contract

-CIIA agreements in particular must meet your state’s specific legal requirements.
+CIIA agreements, in particular, must meet your state’s specific legal requirements.
 Different jurisdictions may require certain elements to enforce the confidentiality & invention assignment agreement.
 It is best to have a licensed attorney review your draft to ensure that it meets your state’s specific requirements.
-You want to make sure you cross every “t” and dot every “i” when you put together such an important agreement.
+You want to ensure you cross every “t” and dot every “i” when you assemble such an important agreement.